Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Abstract

 \section{Abstract}

-The classic theorem of Gallai and Milgram (1960) asserts that for every graph \(G\), the vertex set of \(G\) can be partitioned into at most \(\alpha(G)\) vertex-disjoint paths, where \(\alpha(G)\) is the maximum size of an independent set in \(G\).
-The proof of Gallai--Milgram's theorem is constructive and yields a polynomial-time algorithm that computes a covering of \(G\) by at most \(\alpha(G)\) vertex-disjoint paths.
+The classic theorem of Gallai and Milgram (1960) generalizes several fundamental results in Graph Theory, such as Dilworth’s theorem on posets and Kőnig's theorem on matchings in bipartite graphs.
+The theorem asserts that for every graph \(G\), the vertex set of \(G\) can be partitioned into at most \(\alpha(G)\) vertex-disjoint paths, where \(\alpha(G)\) is the maximum size of an independent set in \(G\).
+The proof of the Gallai--Milgram theorem is constructive and yields a polynomial-time algorithm that computes a covering of \(G\) by at most \(\alpha(G)\) vertex-disjoint paths.
+While the Gallai--Milgram theorem is tight---there are graphs where one really needs \(\alpha(G)\) paths, not fewer, to cover the vertex set of \(G\)---it was not known prior to our work whether deciding if a graph \(G\) could be covered by fewer than \(\alpha(G)\) vertex-disjoint paths can be done in polynomial time.

-We prove the following algorithmic extension of Gallai--Milgram's theorem for undirected graphs: \emph{determining whether an undirected graph can be covered by fewer than \(\alpha(G) - k\) vertex-disjoint paths is fixed-parameter tractable} (\(\mathsf{FPT}\)) \emph{when parameterized by \(k\)}.
-More precisely, we provide an algorithm that, for an \(n\)-vertex graph \(G\) and an integer parameter \(k \ge 1\), runs in time